ThePhD/sol2/README.md

 More examples are given in the examples directory [here](https://github.com/ThePhD/sol2/tree/develop/examples).

+## Supporting

+You can [donate to support Sol and the project](https://www.paypal.me/LMeneide), which is always appreciated!
+This is a time-consuming effort, so individuals who donate get to:

+- steer the direction and time spent on sol
+- get a role on the Discord server
+- get their name put up in the CONTRIBUTORS list
+- put something of their choice on sol2's README or the documentation's front page

+You can also help out the library by submitting pull requests to fix anything or add anything you think would be helpful!
+This includes making small, useful examples of something you haven't seen, or fixing typos and bad code in the documentation.

 ## Presentations

 "A Sun For the Moon - A Zero-Overhead Lua Abstraction using C++"